Anneef/AnTools/README.md

 ## Dynamic gain code
 This folder contains all functions required to calculate dynamic gain functions from the input and output (current and voltage), to calculate confidence intervals and noise-floor curves for the dynamic gain and to decompose the dynamic gain ([Zhang et al. 2021](https://doi.org/10.1101/2022.02.04.479104)).
-Other code provides tools to detect and characterize action potentials (threshold, height, width, depth and time of after-hyperpolarization, peak upstroke and downstroke speed) and action potential time series (coefficient of variation- CV- and local variability -LV- of inter-spike intervals).
+Other code provides tools to detect and characterize action potentials (threshold, height, width, depth and time of after-hyperpolarization, peak upstroke and downstroke speed) and action potential time series (coefficient of variation **CV** and local variability **LV** of inter-spike intervals).

 ## DynamicTimeWarping
 This method of waveform-based data alignment is unrelated to dynamic gain calculation.
 The code in DynamicTimeWarping.ipf is the translation of Matlab code from David Schultz, DAI-Lab, TU Berlin, Germany, 2016, into Igor Pro.